lucasm/lucasm/README.md

 ## 👋🏻 Hi!

-- I'm a Senior Frontend Developer from Brazil
-- I build digital products wth focus on Web Technologies and Standards, APIs, Cloud and AI
-- Fun fact: I was born in the Amazon rainforest and loves açaí (and Computer Science)!
+I'm a Senior Frontend Developer from Brazil.
+I build digital products with focus on Web Technologies and Standards, APIs, Cloud and AI.
+I loves Computer Science, travel and açaí!
+Fun fact: I was born in the Amazon rainforest.

 ## Connect with me